nvinuesa/nvinuesa.github.io/_posts/2017-01-04-category-theory-scala.markdown

 * $$ \mathcal F(id_X) = id_{F(X)} $$ for every element $$ X \in ob(\mathcal C) $$
 * $$ \mathcal F(f \circ g) = \mathcal F(f)  \circ \mathcal F(g) $$ for all morphisms $$ f: X \rightarrow Y $$ and $$ g: Y \rightarrow Z $$ in $$ \mathcal C $$

+For us, software engineers, this means that a functor is just a morphism between categories, also called structures preserving map.